appcircleio/appcircle-docusaurus/docs/signing-identities/android-keystores.md

 First, the keystore is essential for verifying app ownership and enabling updates on platforms like [Google Play](https://play.google.com/store/) or [Huawei AppGallery](https://consumer.huawei.com/tr/mobileservices/appgallery/).

-If you've lost your keystore, here's what you can do:
+If you have lost your keystore, here are the steps you can take:

 #### Google Play: